carijung/DH110-HighFidelityPrototype/README.md

 <p>&nbsp;</p>

-A list of tasks that your interactive prototype supports. (at least two) One image (diagram) with the wireflow with graphic design Link to the interactive prototype or embed the interactive prototype.
+One image (diagram) with the wireflow with graphic design Link to the interactive prototype or embed the interactive prototype.
 Evidence of cognitive walkthrough